wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 [SUCCESS] ✅  Extension io.quarkus:quarkus-jdbc-postgresql has been installed
 ```

-This call installs a JDBC driver for PostgreSQL and everything to be used for ORM.
+### Java code for database operations
 The next step is to create an entity.
 Let’s call that entity `Person`, so you’re going to create a `Person.java` file.

 ```java
 package org.wanja.demo;